 Students who place in GER, LAT, or SPA 102, and who complete that course with a "C" or better, receive credit for the course plus equivalency for 101.
 Students who place in GER, LAT, or SPA 200, and who complete that course with a "C" or better, receive credit for the course plus equivalency for 101/102.
-Students who place in GER, LAT, or SPA 201, and who complete that course with a "C" or better, receive with a "C" or better, receive that course with a "C" or better, receive credit for the course plus equivalency for 102/200.
-Students who place in GER, LAT, or SPA 220 or above, and who complete that course with a "C" or better, receive credit for the course with a "C" or better, receive credit for the course with a "C" or better, receive credit for the course with a "C" or better, receive credit for the course with a "C" or better, receive credit for the course plus equivalency for I03, and complete that course with a "C" or better, receive credit for the course plus equivalency for FRE 103, and complete that course with a "C" or better, receive credit for the course plus equivalency for FRE 101.
-Students who place into FRE 203, and complete that course with a "C" or better, receive credit for the course plus equivalency for FRE 101.
-Students who place into FRE 203, and complete that course with a "C" or better, receive credit for the course plus equivalency for FRE 101.
+Students who place in GER, LAT, or SPA 201, and who complete that course with a "C" or better, receive credit for the course plus equivalency for 102/200.
+Students who place in GER, LAT, or SPA 220 or above, and who complete that course with a "C" or better, receive credit for the course plus equivalency for intermediate level 200/201.
+Students who place into FRE 103, and complete that course with a "C" or better, receive credit for the course plus equivalency for FRE 101.
 Students who place into FRE 203, and complete that course with a "C" or better, receive credit for the course plus equivalency for 102/200.
 Students who place in FRE 220 or above, and who complete that course with a "C" or better, receive credit for the course plus equivalency for 200/201.